The collection of 28 most beautiful places in Spain and the best cities in Spain worth visiting

 Picturesque Granada is located in Darro Valley in the foothill of the legendary Sierra Nevada in Andalucia.

 Granada is home to the Moorish masterpiece of Alhambra Palace and Generalife Gardens, the celebrated old Arabic quarter of Albayzin, and the popular caves of the gypsy quarter of Sacromonte.
 Among other things, Granada is famous for delicious tapas offered traditionally for free in the bars of Granada.
 Spanish tapas are among the most famous Mediterranean food!

-Just to remind you, Alhambra Palace is the most visited site in Spain.
+Just to remind you, Alhambra Palace is the second most visited site in Spain (following only Sagrada Familia in Barcelona by the number of visitors).

 Granada with Alhambra is one of the best cities in Spain worth seeing.

 RELATED READ: Tips for Visiting Alhambra